Trinity Grammar School, Kew: History

-In 1993, Trinity and nearby sister school Ruyton Girls' School introduced the Coordinate Program, whereby co-educational classes for Years 11 and 12 are conducted across the two schools.
+In 1993, Trinity and nearby Ruyton Girls' School introduced the Coordinate Program, whereby co-educational classes for Years 11 and 12 are conducted across the two schools.
 In 1996, the school purchased the Kew Municipal Offices, after the City of Kew was amalgamated into the City of Boroondara, in order to further expand its facilities.
 Two years later, it opened as the Peter Crawley Centre for the Arts.
-Peter Crawley then resigned in the same year as he accepted the position as headmaster of Knox Grammar School in Sydney.
+Peter Crawley resigned in the same year accepting the position as headmaster of Knox Grammar School in Sydney.
 In 1999, Richard Tudor (former deputy headmaster of Melbourne Grammar School) was appointed as headmaster and the co-educational Early Learning Centre was opened.

 21st century

-In 2000, the school began using wireless technology for their computers and, in the following year, Trinity began the construction of the Science and Technology Building to replace the Bright Laboratories.
+In 2000, a group of Trinity students instigated and organised a visit to Melbourne by Nelson Mandela.
+Additionally in that year, the school began using wireless technology for their computers and, in the following year, Trinity began the construction of the Science and Technology Building to replace the Bright Laboratories.
 This opened in 2003, the year in which Trinity celebrated its centenary year.

 The school opened a new gymnasium, the Peter McIntyre Sports Centre, to complement the old Cornell Sports Gym, and another block of forested land was purchased at Licola, to complement the Outdoor Education Centre at Lake Eppalock.
 In 2005 the school also purchased the former Bib Stillwell car dealership showroom, on the corner of Charles Street and Cotham Road, which is currently used as a multipurpose venue, with impending development of the site in the future.

 In recent years, the school was given money to further extend and renovate the old Kew Municipal Offices.
 This included a junior school hall (named the South Room) and a new facade to the building.
-This, as nearly all new buildings, was designed by old student Peter McIntyre.
+This, as nearly all new buildings, was designed by former student Peter McIntyre.
 The building still has heritage features with some doors saying "Kew Town Hall" and "City of Kew".

 In 2011, the Poynter Building was demolished to make room for the Richard and Elizabeth Tudor Centre for Contemporary Learning.
 The building was opened in March 2013 by The Hon.
 Alex Chernov, the Governor of Victoria.
 It contains a multi-level library, a cafe and the Year 12 area.
-It crosses a basement, ground level with a mezzanine and an upper level.

 Trinity has developed a reputation as a high-achieving school in the Victorian Certificate of Education (VCE) and is known for a well-balanced approach to single-sex education.
 In 2014, Michael Davies (former deputy headmaster of St Kevin's College) took the position of headmaster, succeeding the highly regarded Richard Tudor.

 Towards the end of 2015 the school undertook the demolition of Arnold Hall (to be replaced by the Centre for Business & Social Enterprise).
 The new building was opened in March 2017 by The Hon.
 Josh Frydenberg, Federal Member for Kooyong, and includes eight classrooms as well as a lecture hall.
 In 2017, the Junior School introduced the International Baccalaureate Primary Years Programme (PYP).
 The school also introduced Cambridge University's International General Certificate of Secondary Education (IGCSE) in Years 9 and 10 English.